thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 ```

 We can see in that last line that we take this opportunity to sneak in a "response" through `Client`.
-`publish_diagnostics` let's us push diagnostics to the client, rather than waiting for them to request them.
+`publish_diagnostics` lets us push diagnostics to the client, rather than waiting for them to request them.
 We use it when a file is opened and when a file is changed:

 ```rs